Unearthing Large Scale Domain-Specific Knowledge from Public Corpora: Evaluation

-We compare the performance with some open source pre-trained models: Llama2~\cite{hugo2023llama2}, Code-Llama~\cite{rozi2023codellama}, Baichuan 2-Base~\cite{yang2023baichuan2}, Mistral~\cite{2023mistral}, Qwen 2~\cite{2023qwen} and some language models for mathematical reasoning: Llemma~\cite{2023Llemma} and Minerva~\cite{2022minerva}.
-It is noteworthy that Llemma is a model for mathematical reasoning based on the continued pre-training of Code Llama in the mathematical dataset~\textit{Proof of Pile 2}.
-Minerva is a large-scale mathematical model derived from the continued pre-training of PaLM.

-\subsection{Evaluation}
+\section{Evaluation}

 During the evaluation, we utilized the open-source library OpenCompass~\footnote{\url{https://github.com/open-compass/opencompass}}, which serves as a platform for evaluating large models.
 OpenCompass offers various evaluation datasets and supports efficient task partitioning to maximize the utilization of computational resources.
 For the selection of evaluation datasets, we opted for three distinct capabilities to assess both Llama2-QoC and Mistral-QoC.
 These encompassed mathematical reasoning datasets such as Math, GSM8K, knowledge-oriented language understanding datasets including MMLU, AGIEval, and challenging reasoning tasks BIG-Bench hard.
-More details for evaluation will be described in App~\ref{sec:evaluation_details}.
+The details of evaluation datasets are as follows: